 #3 – Keep talking about it

 Conflict rarely just goes away and it can put a real dent in our happiness.
 If we don’t resolve issues we can feel tense and on edge.
 Especially when we’re around the person we have the conflict with.
-Chances are though, if you are dealing with conflict, that it isn’t just a ‘have a quick chat and it’s solved’ issue.
+Chances are though that it isn’t just a ‘have a quick chat and it’s solved’ issue.
 It’s probably more likely an ongoing disagreement or something that keeps re-occurring between you and whoever it is.

 The problem is that it’s not going to go away.
 If you’re very lucky, time might pass and whatever it is might not be an issue but even if that’s the case, do you want to be miserable for however long that takes?

 Rather than ignoring it or letting it fester, aim to keep talking about it.
-If it’s a particularly difficult issue then it’s better to have lots of little conversations where you make small progress rather than trying to have one massive heart to heart that gets heated and emotional.
+If it’s a particularly difficult issue then you’re better off having lots of little conversations where you make small progress rather than trying to have one massive heart to heart that gets heated and emotional.

 Try to make time to talk to the other person involved.
 It’s important to do this with the aim of resolving the conflict so the two of you have a better relationship.
 It can be that you resolve things by both agreeing to disagree.
 Look to understand each others point of view and what the feelings are behind the conflict.
 This will help you to be compassionate and considerate to each other and ultimately find a way forward.

 So there you have it.
 3 tips to help you deal with conflict.
-It’s not easy and can take a lot of effort but it is effort well invested.
+It’s not easy and sometimes you’ll need to put a lot of work in but your effort will be well invested.
+And if you need a little more inspiration read this post on 5 easy ways to improve your relationship).
 We all want a happy and harmonious life.
 Sometimes we just need to work a little harder to get it.

 Did you like this?